Justice and Public Safety

 Senator Booker took to the Senate floor in July 2016 to support a filibuster aimed at getting the Senate to act on common sense policies to reduce gun violence, including closing the so-called "terror gap" loophole and implementing universal background checks on all gun purchases.

-Senator Booker believes that comprehensive immigration reform is critical to protecting our national security, growing our economy and protecting the dignity of all Americans.
+Senator Booker believes that fixing our broken immigration system is critical to protecting our national security, growing our economy and protecting the dignity of all Americans.

 In the Senator's Newark and Camden offices, New Jerseyans and their families can request help with immigration and citizenship issues.
 If you or a loved one would like assistance from Senator Booker's office with a casework issue, click here.